Above is a clip of my students in a WoolyWeek video challenge… Isn’t that what you were in search of? 😉

 Targeted/Non-Targeted – These stories compliment all teaching philosophies.
 There is a tool to search the videos by specific structures, and there are also videos that appear to have no linguistic restraint at all.
 Therefore, all teachers can find what they feel is best for SLA.
 I prefer to select the videos based purely on entertainment value, but I understand that we live in an era of like-assessments and large departments.

-FVR & SSR/Whole-Class Reading – When our students engage in free choice reading they show better development in reading, writing, grammar, and vocabulary (Krashen), and graphic novels especially increase intrinsic motivation, vocabulary, and comprehension (Edwards).
+FVR & SSR/Whole-Class Reading – When our students engage in free choice/voluntary reading they show better development in reading, writing, grammar, and vocabulary (Krashen).
+Graphic novels especially increase intrinsic motivation, vocabulary, and comprehension (Edwards).
 Last year I added a few of Wooly’s novels to my FVR library, and students would race to grab the five copies before class started.
-This demand is why I have chosen to use La Casa de La Dentista as a whole-class reader this year, and the best part is that Wooly has many complimentary resources on his website!
+This demand is why I have chosen to use La Casa de La Dentista as our whole-class reader next year, and the best part is that Wooly has many complimentary resources on his website!
 Yhhheeeesssssss.

 Technology – If you’re a believer in differentiation and learning-styles or not, it’s great to facilitate technology use to mix things up and maintain engagement.
 The site is incredibly user-friendly in all areas: to watch the videos, to create and track assignments, to download and print the resources, and to edit the language level settings.
 Your students won’t have any trouble, but if you do, the technical support staff respond to emails so fast you’ll freak.